 Protecting sensitive actions with identity verification

 If your application already has an identity verification system (2FA, MFA, biometrics, or similar), you can integrate it with Salsa's embedded UI to protect sensitive actions.
 This allows you to bring your own verification flow while using Salsa's payroll components.
+Unmasking a bank account number or a government ID is a canonical example.

 When to use this